pseudodoc/automatic-carnival/AUTOCOMMITTER.md

-The hashtag symbol is technically called an octothorpe.
+The hashtag symbol used to be called the pound sign.